wangjunxiao/Interpretable-Federated-Learning/README.md

-In order for Federated Learning (FL) to achieve widespread adoption, it is important to balance the need for performance, privacy-preservation and interpretability, especially in mission critical applications such as finance and healthcare.
+To ensure that Federated Learning (FL) gains widespread acceptance, a balance between performance, privacy-preservation, and interpretability is crucial, especially in critical fields like finance and healthcare.

 ## Survey Paple